cthoyt/cthoyt.github.io/_posts/2020-04-30-public-bel-content.md

 ---
 layout: post
-title: A Listing of Publicly Available BEL Content
+title: A Listing of Publicly Available Content in the Biological Expression Language (BEL)
 date: 2020-04-30 17:50:00 +0100
 ---
-While many researchers have a pathway or pathology of interest, their first time curating content in the Biological Expression Language may seem intimidating.
+While many researchers have a pathway or pathology of interest, their first time curating content in the Biological Expression Language (BEL) may seem intimidating.
 This post lists several disease maps and BEL content sources that are directly available for re-use.